-NJWLA's Mentoring Program has three main goals for each mentor: (1) support each mentee; (2) act as a resource; and (3) help a mentee achieve their goals.
-The roles a mentor adopts will differ depending on the needs of the mentee.
-Sometimes the mentor may be performing one role, other times they may be performing several.
+NJWLA's Mentoring Program has three main goals for each mentor: (1) supporting each mentee; (2) acting as a resource; and (3) helping a mentee achieve his/her goals.
+The roles a mentor adopts will differ depending on the i.
+Guide.

-We encourage mentors to invite their mentee to bar events, lunch with other lawyers, and other networking events and activities.
+We encourage mentors to invite their mentee to bar events, lunch with other lawyers and other networking events and activities.
 Below are general roles and responsibilities that a mentor may assume.

-- i.
-Guide - Help junior lawyers and law students navigate the transition from student to professional, from junior associate to senior associate, etc. - Reveal any "unwritten rules" for developing and maintaining a professional demeanor and reputation. - Provide information on the dynamics of a law firm, in-house law department, or government agency. - Everybody makes mistakes, share yours!
+- Help junior lawyers navigate through the transition from student to professional, from junior associate to senior associate, etc. - Reveal any "unwritten rules" for developing and maintaining a professional demeanor and reputation. - Provide information on the dynamics of a law firm, in-house law department or government agency. - Everybody makes mistakes, share yours! - ii.
+Motivate: Encourage and support. - Motivate your mentee to identify and take concrete steps toward ambitious goals. - Focus on what your mentee is doing successfully and relate this positive feedback to your mentee. - iii.
+Coach: Provide constructive feedback to promote professional growth. - Encourage positive behavior with positive feedback. - Discourage negative behavior with constructive feedback. - iv.
+Advise: Help your mentee develop his/her professional interests and set realistic goals. - Set goals that are reachable, specific, clear and time framed. - Goals are not static; keep goals flexible and modify them when necessary. - Direct your mentee to career resources that he/she may require. - v.
+Be a Role Model: Always project high standards of professionalism and a positive attitude. - Remember mentees are likely to imitate their mentors. - Provide an opportunity for your mentee to learn the positive attributes of an experienced lawyer. - vi.
+Respect: Respect your mentee's time and confidentiality. - Don't share a mentee's personal feelings or ideas with a third party unless authorized by your mentee. - Respect your mentee's time as if it were your own.

-ii.
-Motivate

-- Encourage and support. - Motivate your mentee to identify and take concrete steps toward ambitious goals. - Focus on what your mentee is doing successfully and relate this positive feedback to your mentee.

-iii.
-Coach

-- Provide constructive feedback to promote professional growth. - Encourage positive behavior with positive feedback. - Discourage negative behavior with constructive feedback.

-iv.
-Advise

-- Help your mentee develop their professional interests and set realistic goals. - Set goals that are reachable, specific, clear, and time framed. - Goals are not static; keep goals flexible and modify them when necessary. - Direct your mentee to career resources that they may require.

-v.
-Be a Role Model

-- Always project high standards of professionalism and a positive attitude. - Remember mentees are likely to imitate their mentors. - Provide an opportunity for your mentee to learn the positive attributes of an experienced lawyer.

-vi.
-Respect

-- Respect your mentee's time and confidentiality. - Don't share a mentee's personal feelings or ideas with a third party unless authorized by your mentee. - Respect your mentee's time as if it were your own.

-vii.
-Communicate

-- Be clear about your needs and limits.

-- Communicate early on your preferred method of communication, the best days to be reached, and your time constraints.

-- Set boundaries from the beginning.

-viii.
-Professionalism

-- Conduct a professional relationship at all times. - Work through a conflict with care and respect. - Contact the Mentor Program Committee for assistance if necessary.
+- vii.
+Communicate: Be clear about your needs and limits. - Communicate early on your preferred method of communication, the best days to be reached and your time constraints. - Set boundaries from the beginning. - viii.
+Professionalism: Conduct a professional relationship at all times. - Work through a conflict with care and respect. - Contact the Mentor Program Committee for assistance if necessary. - ix.
+Evaluate: Continually evaluate how well you are meeting the goals of the program. - Invite your mentee to discuss any concerns. - Encourage your mentee to meet his/her goals, not your own. - x.
+Recognize: Recognize your mentee when he/she achieves goals you have discussed. - Send a congratulatory email or note, or take the time to make a phone call.

-ix.
-Evaluate

-- Continually evaluate how well you are meeting the program's goals. - Invite your mentee to discuss any concerns. - Encourage your mentee to meet their goals, not the mentor's goals.

-x.
-Recognize

-- Recognize when the mentee achieves goals. - Send a congratulatory email, note, or make a phone call.